EduardSilantiev/ALG/README.md

 The application will be built and started.
 Then it can be accessed in a Browser by the address: https://localhost:44315/index.html

-When the App starts for the first time it creates an ALG database in MSSQL server (if not created) and seeds the database with a test data.
+*When the App starts for the first time it creates an ALG database in MSSQL server (if not created) and seeds the database with a test data.
-It you want to use another database name, please change the connection string in an appsettings.json file.
+If you want to use another database name, please change the connection string in an appsettings.json file.*

+*Three users are created by default:*

+*Email: john.dow@gmail.com*
+*Password: 111*

+*Email: adell.sansone@gmail.com*
+*Password: 222*

+*Email: gordon.brundage@gmail.com*
+*Password: 333*

+*Seven services are created by default:*
+*Sitecostructor.io, Appvision.com, Analytics.com, Logotype, Google.com, Microsoft.com, Amazon.com*

+*The promocode for all services is* ***itpromocode***

 # Features